benjaminingreens/org/README.md

     - Do I not also need to remove the pre-commit and post-receive?
   [X] How to recreate testing environment files (`python -m venv venv`, `source venv/bin/activate`, `pip install -e .`)
     - Off the back of this I can create the standardised example library
-  - How to upload to AUR
+  - How to upload to AUR - note this down
-- Figure out what is going on with `fuzzywuzzy`.
-Is it not being installed from `requirements.txt`
+- ~Figure out what is going on with `fuzzywuzzy`.
+Is it not being installed from `requirements.txt`~

 - Create routine management